Learning Outcomes

 This article has covered the following key knowledge points:

-- The SCS and SCPC are standard contractual terms used in residential and commercial property transactions.
+- The SCS and SCPC provide standard terms that govern formation, completion, risk, and remedies in property sales.

-- The buyer usually pays a 10% deposit on exchange, held as stakeholder unless otherwise agreed.
+- The buyer usually pays a 10% deposit on exchange; deposits are held as stakeholder by default and may be reused in a residential chain under the SCS.

-- Risk in the property passes to the buyer at exchange of contracts under both sets of conditions.
+- Risk passes to the buyer at exchange under both sets of conditions; buyers should insure immediately; special conditions can make the seller maintain insurance and assign policy proceeds.

-- A notice to complete makes time of the essence and allows the contract to be rescinded if completion does not occur within 10 working days.
+- A notice to complete makes time of the essence for completion within 10 working days; procedural timing differs: SCS after the completion time, SCPC anytime on the completion day.

 Key Terms and Concepts